Step 3

 All this feeds into getting the type of care that is best for you

-The good news is that you don't need to go anyway.
+The good news is that you don't need to go anywhere.
 The assessor comes to you.

-Don't be concerned: you can have anyone you want to be with you during the assessment.
+Don't be concerned: you can have anyone you want with you during the assessment.

-Don't be concerned, there is nothing to be afraid of and you can have anyone you want to be with you during the assessment.
+Don't be concerned, there is nothing to be afraid of and you can have anyone you want with you during the assessment.

 Annie Donaldson